jcberthon/unifi-docker/README.md

 micro-services and running one process per container.
 Our container includes everything the UniFi controller needs, it has notably an embedded MongoDB database, along the 3 Java processes which makes the controller.
 Therefore we needed a very lightweight sort of init system.
-We actually run the official init script provided by Ubiquiti which make use of `jsvc` which provides signal handling and multi-process spawning and watching. **All services can run as a non-privilege user.**
+As with the official init script provided by Ubiquiti, we use a modify/adapted version which makes also use of `jsvc` which provides signal handling and multi-process spawning and watching.
+But with our version of the startup script, we can ensure that **all services can run as a non-privilege user**.

 Our solution originally relied on the Docker-provided `init` daemon (triggered using `--init`) which provides proper signal handling (catching of SIGTERM, and